ekourlit/scipy2024-tutorial-thinking-in-arrays/README.md

 **3:00‒3:25 (25 min):** Project 3: a big, ragged dataset: computing lengths of taxi trips from polylines with varying numbers of edges.
 Since this is a big dataset, we'll also look at ways to scale it up with Dask.

 **3:25‒3:40 (15 min):** Break

-Skipping the last break, we work on project 3 until 11:55, and then I'll use the last 5 minutes to show solutions.
-(Hint: the solution is small enough that it can be done in 5 minutes.)

 **3:40‒4:00 (20 min):** Solutions to Project 3.